GerritCodeReview/plugins_its-rtc/src/main/resources/Documentation/config.md

 -----------------

-In order for Gerrit to connect to RTC REST-API, url and credentials are required in your gerrit.config / secure.config under the [rtc] section.
+In order for Gerrit to connect to RTC REST-API, url and credentials are required in your gerrit.config / secure.config under the [its-rtc] section.

 **Example:**

-    [rtc]
+    [its-rtc]
     url=https://rtc.gerritforge.com:9443/ccm
     username=rtcuser
     passsword=rtcpass